-Woodland structure: indicators of local distinctiveness Occurrence No decline Includes ancient or long-established woodlands (see Perrin and Daly, 2010), archaeological and geological features as well as red listed and other rare or localised species.
-At St Gobnet's Wood, a substantial area (15.5ha) was identified as Possible Ancient Woodland by Perrin and Daly (2010) and 16 Ancient Woodland Vascular Plant indicator species were recorded by Daly and Perrin (2010).
-Both St Gobnet's Wood and Cascade Wood contain elements typical of woods of the south-west, including Tunbridge filmy-fern (Hymenophyllum tunbridgense), Irish spurge (Euphorbia hyberna) and St Patrick's cabbage (Saxifraga spathularis).
-The site also supports Kerry slug (Geomalacus maculosus) and several species of bat (NPWS internal files) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91AO: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: native tree cover Percentage No decline.
-Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
-The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea.
-Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia (Crocosmia x crocosmiiflora) should be absent or under control.
-The non-native invasive species beech (Fagus sylvatica), sycamore (Acer pseudoplatanus), rhododendron (Rhododendron ponticum) and cherry laurel (Prunus laurocerasus) occur at both St Gobnet's Wood and Cascade Wood, but are more prevalent at the latter site (Daly and Perrin, 2010; NPWS internal files)
+Woodland structure: indicators of local distinctiveness Occurrence; population size No decline in distribution and, in the case of red listed and other rare or localised species, population size Includes ancient or long-established woodlands (see Perrin and Daly, 2010), archaeological and geological features as well as red listed and other rare or localised species.
+The majority of old sessile oak woodland within the SAC has been identified as Possible Ancient Woodland by Perrin and Daly (2010).
+Mucksna Wood contains elements typical of woods of the south-west, including Tunbridge filmyfern ( Hymenophyllum tunbridgense ), Irish spurge ( Euphorbia hyberna ) and St Patrick's cabbage ( Saxifraga spathularis ) Woodland structure: indicators of overgrazing Occurrence All four indicators of overgrazing absent There are four indicators of overgrazing within 91A0: topiary effect on shrubs and young trees, browse line on mature trees, abundant dung, and severe recent bark stripping (Daly et al., in prep.; O'Neill and Barron, 2013).
+Perrin et al. (2008) noted very light grazing by deer at Mucksna Wood Vegetation composition: native tree cover Percentage No decline.
+Native tree cover at least 90% of canopy; target species cover at least 50% of canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea (Daly et al., in prep.; O'Neill and Barron, 2013) Vegetation composition: typical species Occurrence At least 1 target species for 91A0 woodlands present; at least 6 positive indicator species for 91A0 woodlands present A variety of typical native species should be present, depending on woodland type.
+The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea .
+Positive indicator species for 91A0 are listed in Daly et al. (in prep.) and O'Neill and Barron (2013) Vegetation composition: negative indicator species Occurrence Negative indicator species cover not greater than 10%; regeneration of negative indicator species absent Negative indicator species (i.e. any non-native species, including herbaceous species such as montbretia ( Crocosmia x crocosmiiflora ) should be absent or under control.
+Perrin et al. (2008) found that beech ( Fagus sylvatica ) and, to a lesser extent, sycamore ( Acer pseudoplatanus ) were present at Mucksna Wood, and that beech was regenerating freely.
+Small amounts of rhododendron ( Rhododendron ponticum ) and pheasantberry ( Leycesteria formosa ) were also present